ZIM Integrated Shipping Services Ltd. (ZIM) Stock: A SWOT Analysis

 ZIM) stock’s latest price update

-ZIM Integrated Shipping Services Ltd. (NYSE: ZIM)’s stock price has decreased by -5.50 compared to its previous closing price of 23.98. however, the company has experienced a 8.63% increase in its stock price over the last five trading days.
+ZIM Integrated Shipping Services Ltd. (NYSE: ZIM)’s stock price has increased by 1.80 compared to its previous closing price of 23.95.
+Despite this, the company has seen a loss of -0.61% in its stock price over the last five trading days.

 ZIM’s Market Performance

-ZIM Integrated Shipping Services Ltd. (ZIM) has seen a 8.63% rise in stock performance for the week, with a 6.64% gain in the past month and a 25.33% surge in the past quarter.
-The volatility ratio for the week is 6.12%, and the volatility levels for the past 30 days are at 5.88% for ZIM.
-The simple moving average for the last 20 days is 0.51% for ZIM stock, with a simple moving average of -27.42% for the last 200 days.
+ZIM Integrated Shipping Services Ltd. (ZIM) has experienced a -0.61% fall in stock performance for the past week, with a 11.89% rise in the past month, and a 43.50% rise in the past quarter.
+The volatility ratio for the week is 5.41%, and the volatility levels for the past 30 days are at 6.12% for ZIM.
+The simple moving average for the last 20 days is 7.16% for ZIM stock, with a simple moving average of -20.27% for the last 200 days.

 Analysts’ Opinion of ZIM